dnobre0203-dno/dnobre0203-dno/README.md

 ### Hi there!
 I am Denise Nobre!
-telecommunications engineer with an executive mba in business management
+Telecommunications engineer with an executive mba in business management

-postgrad studies in digital transformation, emerging tech, and agility
+Postgrad studies in digital transformation, emerging tech, and agility

-at the crossroads of strategy, innovation, and execution
+At the crossroads of strategy, innovation, and execution

-connecting teams, agile processes, and digital solutions to turn big goals into real results
+Connecting teams, agile processes, and digital solutions to turn big goals into real results

 - 🚀 leadership on continuous learning